 - Seafood should be double-bagged for extra protection from extreme weather temperatures.

-- Use sturdy, corrugated cardboard boxes for shipping, with the excess space filled in with bubble wrap, packing peanuts or craft paper.
+- Use sturdy, corrugated cardboard boxes for shipping, with the excess space filled in with ice packs, bubble wrap, packing peanuts or craft paper.

 - Use an adequate amount of dry ice and frozen gel packs when packing up your frozen food shipments.
 With dry ice, always make sure there’s some sort of ventilation in the box or container.